Forest-grown Shiitake provides the most 3rd Umami (Guanylate) to best amp flavor.

 B) Glutamate x Inosinate x Guanylate = 30x Umami

-2nd is adding the Umami booster Inosinate.
-Inosinate is abundant in meat and fish, and we all know that meat and fish make our dishes taste better!
+The 2nd umami is Inosinate.
+Inosinate is abundant in meat and fish, and it is well-known that meat and fish make dishes tastier.

 Our Shiitake amps up the taste of all cuisines!

 When Glutamate enters the Umami receptors on the tongue, we feel the Umami taste.
-Guanylate has the effect of closing the mouth of the Umami receptors so that we can feel the Umami taste longer and stronger.
+Guanylate has the effect of closing the opening of the Umami receptors so that we can feel the Umami taste intensity longer and stronger.
+The Umami effect provides for a more balanced taste and better overall flavor of foods (which also contributes to using less salt to make foods taste good).

 Glutamate is abundant in various foods, but Guanylate is only found in a few foods, such as dried Shiitake mushrooms.